 We reached our hotel – Hotel Panorama at 4:30 a.m. in the morning and considering the fact that we were tired after the entire day of fun at its best (looking for our passports) we decided to go for a sleep.
 After an early morning breakfast we headed straight to explore.

 Prague is a city of great monuments, cathedrals, beautiful and breathtaking Gothic Style bridges, Palaces and lush green Gardens.
 Prague presents itself as a versatile city, which has different styles: it is romantic and historic, ancient and modern, but above all it is a city that is cosmopolitan through and through.
-The best thing about being in Europe is that all the major cities have a well functional metro system which serves as a boon for budget travelers like us J
+The best thing about being in Europe is that all the major cities have a well functional metro system which serves as a boon for budget travellers like us.

 Now when I have travelled almost each corner of the European continent I can say this that most of the architecture in cities across the continent, pretty much resemble each other.
 We took the winding, narrow roads -the city is drenched in exquisite beauty from the tracery of arches of the Palace, to the free flowing water in the canals and superb architecture.